akamai/cli-eaa/README.md

 - `-d` or `--debug` to get full visibility, include API HTTP headers

 The messages are printed on _stderr_ so you can safely redirect stdout to a file or use the `--output` option.

+### Support

+`cli-eaa` is provided as-is and it is not supported by Akamai Support.
+To report any issue, feature request or bug, please open a new issue into the [GitHub Issues page](https://github.com/akamai/cli-eaa/issues)

+We are strongly encouraging developer to create a pull request.